-The Urbane Mitte fills one of Berlin’s last big gaps in the centre of the city.
+The Urbane Mitte Am Gleisdreieck fills one of Berlin’s last big gaps in the centre of the city.
 It links the Mitte, Schöneberg and Kreuzberg districts and forms a connecting bridge between the Park am Greisdreieck and the city.
 In doing so, the quarter combines old and new.
 A new part of the city is emerging from the fusion of listed train station and modern, forward-looking architecture.
 Its aim is to forge new links, bring people together and initiate new ideas.
-By 2025, it is the intention of project developer COPRO to use this considerately designed urban development to create a quarter that offers neighbours, park visitors, businesses and their future employees a meaningful and inspiring environment in a healthy city setting.
+It is the intention to use this considerately designed urban development to create a quarter that offers neighbours, park visitors, businesses and their future employees a meaningful and inspiring environment in a healthy city setting by 2025.

 The Urbane Mitte Am Gleisdreieck site is one of several development areas around Gleisdreieck railway station.
 They are all contributing to the redevelopment of this site – a new part of the city is being built.
 Some of them have already been completed in recent years; others are currently in the planning stage or being built.

 The Urbane Mitte Am Gleisdreieck project began in 2014 with a workshop process – voluntarily involving the public and experts at an early stage with the aim of achieving a broad consensus.
 The outcome of the process formed the basis for the subsequent international urban development competition.
 In turn, the winning design by Ortner & Ortner Baukunst laid the foundations for the land use planning process, which is currently ongoing.